locallyoptimistic/LocallyOptimistic/content/post/code-as-configuration.md

 By designing software following the "code as configuration" pattern, software engineers can enable and empower Analytics teams to work independently: both taking advantage of their technical skills *and* removing drudge-work responsibility from the software engineering tea — a win-win.
 <!--more-->

 In my work as a data-scientist over the last 10 years, I have written *a lot* of code.
-I'd wager that the majority of my working time over that period has been spent writing and editing code.
+I would wager that the majority of my working time over that period has been spent writing and editing code.
 Unfortunately, most of that code is, from a software engineering perspective, bad.
-Like many folks working in the data fields, I'm a [self taugh](https://xkcd.com/1513/) programmer, and, frankly, writing readable, DRY, efficient code has rarely been a priority for me ("it only has to run once" is a common if frightening refrain among academics and statisticians).
+Like many folks working in the data fields, I'm a [self taught](https://xkcd.com/1513/) programmer, and, frankly, writing readable, DRY, efficient code has rarely been a priority for me ("it only has to run once" is a common if frightening refrain among academics and statisticians).

-Caveats aside, I consider myself a *deeply technical* person, but from the vantage of the software engineers I work with, I occupy a bizarre middle-ground: I'm technical enough that I can engage with them in architecture discussions, and I know how to use vim, but I very clearly cannot be trusted to write customer-facing production code on my own.
+Caveats aside, I consider myself a *deeply technical* person, but from the vantage of the software engineers I work with, I occupy a bizarre middle-ground: I am technical enough that I can engage with them in architecture discussions, and I know how to use vim, but I very clearly cannot be trusted to write customer-facing production code on my own.
 Additionally, there is a lot of background knowledge that software engineers are assumed to have like "how the internet works" that I simply do not possess.
-Occupying this middle-ground of "oddly technical, yet doesn't understand things" can make it hard to partner and communicate with software engineers.
+Occupying this middle-ground of "oddly technical, yet doesn't understand things" can make it hard to partner and communicate with the broader software engineering organization.

 After spending a lot of time collaborating with software engineers with varying degrees of success, I have determined that the optimal pattern for collaboration relies on architecting and  building systems where I (and the other data folks on my team) can write and deploy code / scripts without: